Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 Here are a few recommendations near Rovaniemi:

 - Arctic Treehouse Hotel: Not far from Santa Claus Village or the Rovaniemi city center, this is a great compromise between being close to the city’s attractions yet out in nature.
 The treehouses are on a hill that offers a great, unobstructed northerly view.
 There’s a designated shelter point for warming up while you’re waiting for the aurora!
-You can also walk about 10 minutes uphill to the observation tower for another viewpoint.

-- Apukka Resort: One of the best Northern lights hotels options in Finland, Apukka is about 30 minutes from the city center which makes it the perfect place to see the Northern lights away from the city’s light pollution.
-There’s a variety of room types including glass igloos with panoramic windows!
-It hosts activities like dog sledding (which I did with Apukka – it was great!) and reindeer sledding on-site as well.
+- Apukka Resort: One of the best Northern lights hotels options in Finland, Apukka is about 20 minutes from the city center which makes it the perfect place to see the Northern lights away from the city’s light pollution.

 Note: While these accommodations are an amazing experience, keep in mind that a lot of what you see are marketing materials where everything is portrayed in the best light possible.
+These photos of the aurora borealis use long exposure to make the colors more vivid than you would see with your naked eye.

-While you can see the Northern lights from out of a window in exceptional conditions (like the below photo I took from a car window!), more likely, you’ll have to go out for a walk to properly see and photograph the aurora.
+While you can see the Northern lights from out of a window in exceptional conditions (like the below photo I took from a car window!), it’s unlikely.

-The panoramic windows of a glass igloo can give you a good indicator of if the lights are out or not.
+So, to summarize: the panoramic windows of a glass igloo can give you a good indicator of if the lights are out or not.
 That said, don’t expect to have a rave-like show in your room.

 This isn’t to dissuade you from staying in one; I just want to give you accurate expectations, especially as the price tag is so high!